delph123/supplejs/README.md

 > pnpm build && pnpm preview    # build supple & run a preview server
 > pnpm lint                     # launch eslint
 ```

+**Note:** Even though SuppleJS is working mostly fine and have a good ecosystem, it is still just a educational project.
+As such, it should not be used for production-grade development!

+## Contributing

+As SuppleJS is just a toy project, I probably won't be accepting pull requests or contributions.

+However, do feel free to fork the project to use it for you own education or to do whatever you feel like to do with it.

+If you find issues or have feedbacks to do, don't hesitate to create an issue.

+I'm using supplejs & supplejs-testing-library package names in [npm](https://www.npmjs.com/).
+If feel you need this library name and have good reasons not to use another, file an issue to reach out to me!